 Add a mild detergent, preferably one of the ones we recommended above, into the water and mix.
-You can add a tablespoon or two of white vinegar to act as a booster for the detergent, and this is insurance that any stubborn odor and yellow stains will be eliminated.
+You can add a tablespoon or two of white vinegar to act as a booster for the detergent, and this is insurance that any stubborn odor and yellow or green stains will be eliminated.

 Now, let your swimsuit soak in this cleaning solution for 30 minutes.
 This gives the detergent enough time to penetrate deep into the fibers and neutralize all of the chemicals.

 After enough time has elapsed, drain the water and give the swimsuit a rinse.
 Give it a good scrub while you’re at it to make sure all of the suds are washed off, as are any specks of sand or other debris that might be stuck on the swimsuit.

 Hold off on wringing your dripping wet swimsuit.
 Wringing is very damaging to the spandex and will cause it to get stretched out much faster.
 To get rid of the water in a gentle way, here’s what to do.